Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 Blake Griffin has the numbers for the top ranking, but it's tough to put someone No. 1 while they're sidelined by knee surgery.
 Especially when said player lost all of his rookie season and more than half of the last one to injuries.

 But before going down, the high-flying forward put himself in rarefied air.
 He's still one of only five players averaging at least 21 points, eight rebounds and four assists—a distinction shared with four perimeter players, all of them All-Star locks.

-Even with All-NBA players at point guard and center, the Clippers have crumbled without Griffin.
-They have gone 6-7 without him (compared to 19-7 with) and have fared 17.2 points worse per 100 possessions when he's not on the floor.
+And the Clippers have crumbled without Griffin, even with All-NBA players at point guard and center.
+They have gone 7-7 without him (compared to 19-7 with) and have fared 16.7 points worse per 100 possessions when he's not on the floor.